omega8cc/boa/docs/DRUSH.md

 **Also:** The highest version wins if there is more than one such file.

+**IMPORTANT:** This smart feature, similarly to the classic `~/static/control/cli.info` depends on the BOA special shell wrapper, which is temporarily deactivated during both barracuda and octopus upgrades to not interfere with complex procedures which depend on system dash shell.
+For this reason any Drush or Composer command you will execute in the limited shell account while you or your host is running barracuda or octopus upgrade will revert to the version defined in the system-wide `/root/.barracuda.cnf` file.

 **However:** Some older PHP versions may no longer be available on your system, because BOA automatically deactivates versions not used by any hosted site.
 If you need to restore some older PHP version previously available, please open a support ticket with your BOA host, or, if you have root access, run `barracuda php-idle enable` command.
 If you want to re-install all supported but disabled PHP versions, please run `barracuda up-lts php-max` command.
 For more details, run `barracuda help` command.

 ## Caveats